 Advancing your technical accounting skills will give you the opportunity to expand your current day-to-day tasks and could possibly give you more career options.

-“If you are a public accountant and you are thinking about new opportunities outside of corporate accounting, becoming an expert in these policy standards is a great option,” says Ryan.
+“If you are a public accountant and you are thinking about new opportunities outside of corporate accounting, becoming an expert in these policy standards is a great option,” says Michael.
 “These skills can put you on the path towards a technical accounting role, which provides opportunities that don’t only fall within a debits and credits role.”

 From interpreting the latest tax laws to providing management with guidance on the latest policies, your work as a technical accountant can be more dynamic, varied, and less repetitive than other accounting roles.